YU000jp/logseq-plugin-some-menu-extender/README.md

 - [Solution] After the task DONE, add completed property to the block.

-- [Usage] After DONE a task, a dialog will appear asking if you want to add a completed property.
+- [Usage] After DONE a task, a dialog will appear asking to add a completed property.
 Possible to edit the date.

 - [Result] The date contained in the completed property acts as a link.
 View completed tasks in Journal Linked References.